HPInc/aistudio-galileo-templates/templates/README.md

 ## Text Generation (code-generation-with-langchain.ipynb)

 This use case shows a process to search for a scientific paper in ArXiv, than generating a presentation based on the content of this paper.

+# Different model alternatives

+In the given examples, we provide different ways to access your Large Language models - all of them supported by our pre-configured workspace.
+Among them, we include:
+* Access to OpenAI cloud API - Requires an API key from OpenAI
+* Access to Hugging Face cloud API - Requires an API key from Hugging Face
+* Access of Hugging Face models loaded locally, through transformer lib
+* Access to models downloaded locally, through LlamaCPP library -  requires the project to have an asset call Llama7b, associated with the cloud S3 URI s3://dsp-demo-bucket/LLMs (public bucket)